Baroiyadhala National Park

-Baroiyadhala National Park (বাড়ৈয়াঢালা জাতীয় উদ্যান) is IUCN Category II national park and nature reserve in Bangladesh.
-The park is located at Sitakunda Upazila, Chattogram District in the east site of the Dhaka-Chittagong Highway.
+Baroiyadhala National Park (বাড়ৈয়াঢালা জাতীয় উদ্যান) is an IUCN Category II national park and nature reserve in Bangladesh.
+The park is located at Sitakunda Upazila, Chittagong District in the east site of the Dhaka-Chittagong Highway.
 It provides important wildlife corridors for disappearing flora and fauna of Bangladesh.
 Khoiyachora Waterfall is located inside the Baroiyadhala National Park.

 The park was officially declared as a national park by the government of Bangladesh on 6 April 2010.
 It covers an area of 2933.61 hectares.
+Fauna of this park includes mainland serow, barking deer, marbled cat, Assamese macaque, Chinese pangolin, kalij pheasant and various other animals.

+Trails

+List of trails within this park: